 • Btrfs + Snapper: Automatic snapshots before every pacman transaction.
 Something breaks? snapper rollback and reboot.
 Done.

-• Timeshift (alternative): If you’re not on btrfs, Timeshift with rsync gives similar protection.
+• Timeshift as an alternative: if you’re not on btrfs, Timeshift with rsync gives similar protection.

-• Dotfiles in git: My entire config is in a chezmoi repo.
-Fresh install? chezmoi init --apply and I have my environment.
+• Dotfiles in git: My entire config lives in a chezmoi repo.
+Fresh install? chezmoi init --apply and my environment is back.

 • Package list backup: pacman -Qqe > pkglist.txt in my dotfiles.
 Fresh install? pacman -S --needed - < pkglist.txt.